-Sarah Zager is a doctoral candidate in Religious Studies and Philosophy at Yale University, and a Lecturer in Jewish Thought at the Jewish Theological Seminary of America.
+Sarah Zager received her doctorate in Religious Studies and Philosophy at Yale University, and a Lecturer in Jewish Thought at the Jewish Theological Seminary of America.
 Her research focuses on the influence of Judaism and Christianity on moral philosophy.

 Originally from Albuquerque, New Mexico, Sarah earned an MA in Religion from the University of Chicago Divinity School and a BA from Williams College.
-She is the recipient of the Leo Baeck Fellowship, and was a David Hartman Center Fellow at the Shalom Hartman Institute of North America.
-She was also a receipt of the Cardozo Law school’s Jewish Law and Legal Theory graduate fellowship, and has learned at Yeshivat Hadar.
-She has written for The Lehrhaus, JewSchool, the Journal of Jewish Ethics, and the Journal of Textual Reasoning, The Lehrhaus, and Jewschool.
+She is the recipient of the Leo Baeck Fellowship, and was a David Hartman Center fellow at the Shalom Hartman Institute of North America.
+She has written for Nashim, the Journal of Jewish Ethics, the Journal of Textual Reasoning, The Lehrhaus, and Jewschool.